volodymyrhudyma/blog/content/blog/usereducer-hook-in-react.md

 As you can see, the user has three ongoing and one completed project.

-Our goal is to allow managing them by creating a component:
+Our goal is to create a component for managing them:

 ```tsx
 const App = () => {